romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 # Relation queries

-Load related records by using record object (supported by all kinds of relations).
+Here is how to load related records by using record object (supported by all kinds of relations):

 Resulting record of `belongsTo` and `hasOne` relation can be undefined if `required` option was not set in the model.